-Over the past few months DART of Waterloo Region has been busy putting on successful events in the community!
+Over the last several years, DART of Waterloo Region has been busy putting on successful events in the community!
 Stay tuned, as this page gets updated regularly!

 March 21, 2018, The Role of Family Doctors in Sexual Assault and Domestic Violence: The DART Health Engagement Task Force organized an event for medical residents at the Michael G. DeGroote School of Medicine.
 Guest speakers Christine Taylor RSW MSW and Lisa Medeiros RN (Waterloo Region Sexual Assault/Domestic Violence Treatment Centre) and Derek Morgan (Public Services Health and Safety Association) along with a panel of experts discussed: the clinician’s role and responsibilities in assessing domestic violence and sexual assault, community resources, legislation, and prevention.